This will help you in the coming months and give you more time to enjoy the garden in the summer.

 Happy gardening from the Estates Team at Rockliffe Hall.

-Rockliffe Hall has been named as Large Hotel of the Year at the North East England Tourism Awards for the second year running.
+Rockliffe Hall shortlisted in the North East England Tourism Awards.
+We are thrilled to announce Rockliffe Hall has been shortlisted as ‘Large Hotel of the Year’ in the North East England Tourism Awards 2025 for the third consecutive year.